Nyanpire

 Nyanpire: The Gothic World of Nyanpire (にゃんぱいあ, Nyanpaia) is a Japanese dōjinshi manga series written and illustrated by Yukiusa about a black cat who becomes a vampire after being abandoned.
 An anime television series by Gonzo was broadcast in Japan between July 6, 2011, and September 19, 2011.

 Plot

 A small abandoned kitten is rescued by a vampire, who feeds him some of his blood, allowing him to be reborn as a vampire cat named Nyanpire.
-The series follows Nyanpire's every day life such as spending time with Misaki, his human owner and meeting other cats.
+The series follows Nyanpire's everyday life such as spending time with Misaki, his human owner and meeting other cats.
 Nyanpire also meets two bats called Mori and Komori.